rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/architecture/json-rpc/json-rpc-methods.md

 ##### Returns

-`DATA` - the value at this storage position.
+`DATA` - the value at this storage position (A 32-byte zero value is returned for non-existing keys).

 ##### Example
 Calculating the correct position depends on the storage to retrieve.
 Consider the following contract deployed at `0x295a70b2de5e3953354a6a8344e616ed314d7251` by address `0x391694e7e0b0cce554cb130d723a9d27458f9298`.